practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 # Visit http://localhost:9234/ in your browser.
 ```

 Boom, a server is up and running!
-There are certain disadvantages though: We
+It has some disadvantages though: We
 can only handle one connection at a time.
 We can also only have one *server*
 running at a time.
-There's no understatement in saying that this can be quite
+There's no understatement in saying that these constraints
-limiting.
+can be quite limiting.

 There are several ways to improve this situation, but lately we've seen an
 influx of event-driven solutions.
 [Node.js][nodejs] is just an event-driven I/O-library
 built on top of JavaScript.
 [EventMachine][em] has been a solid solution in the Ruby
 world for several years.
 Python has [Twisted][twisted], and Perl has so many they even
-have [an abstaction around them][anyevent].
+have [an abstraction around them][anyevent].

 While they might seem like silver bullets, there are subtle details that
 you'll have to think about.
 You can accomplish a lot by following simple rules